waqss/k8s-fluxcd-wordpress/README.md

 default      	wordpress    	20.1.2   	False    	True 	Helm install succeeded for release default/wordpress.v1 with chart wordpress@20.1.2
 ```

-Verify that the demo wordpress app can be accessed via ingress:
+Verify that the demo wordpress app can be accessed:

 ```console
 $ kubectl get pods --namespace default